 STABILITY NOTE: consider this section "unstable" & subject to change

 Performance Tuning.
 Two parameters are used to tune performance of the NDB memcache engine.
 The parameters are stored in the configuration schema: the "usec_rtt" value of a particular cluster, and the "max_tps" value of a memcache server role.
 These values are currently used in two ways: to configure the number of connections to each cluster, and to configure a particular fixed number of concurrent operations supported from each connection.

 Autotuning.
 Autotuning uses an estimated round trip time between cluster data nodes and a target rate of throughput to determine the ideal number of cluster connections and transactions per connection for a given workload.
 Autotuning parameters are described in the next few paragraphs.

 usec_rtt: The round trip time, in microseconds, between cluster nodes.
-The default value is 250, which is typical for a MySQL Cluster on a local switched ethernet.
+The default value is 250, which is typical for an NDB Cluster on a local switched ethernet.
 To represent a cluster with higher inter-node latency (wider area), a higher value should be used.

 max_tps: The desired throughput from a server.
 This value is a heuristic, and does not in any way express either a floor or a ceiling on the actual throughput obtained.
 The default value (100000) is reasonable in most cases.

 These values are used, as described in the next few paragraphs, to calculate an optimum number of cluster connections with a given transactions-per-second capacity..

 Number of cluster connections.
 The NDB Engine scheduler attempts to open 1 cluster connection per 50000 transactions per second (TPS).
 This behavior can be overridden by using a scheduler configuration string (see Section 6.4, “NDB Engine Configuration”.)
 If the scheduler fails to open a second or subsequent connection to a cluster—for example, because a node id is not available—this is not a fatal error; it will run with only the connections actually opened.